The Original Rider Waite Tarot Deck Review

 • The details and authentic information of the deck are the founding force of tarot decks and cards.

-• The artwork by Pamela Colman Smith conveys very deep meaning and symbolism.
+• The artwork by Pamela Colman Smith conveys profound meaning and symbolism.

 • This tarot deck serves a broader context of tarot and history.